git-Sankalp-Agarwal/Foodie-App/README.md

 - Orders are added to an **in-memory queue**.
 - A background consumer processes them, moving them from `PENDING → PROCESSING → PROCESSED`.
-- A delay of ~2 seconds simulates real-world processing.
+- A delay of ~5 seconds simulates like real-world processing.

 ### Testing the Queue